FLORIDA MERMAID RUM

 Anyone who’s ever indulged in a drink or two knows that alcohol can make you really sleepy, real fast.
 That’s because alcohol depresses the central nervous system.
 It has a sedative effect that helps you relax and makes you drowsy, so you fall asleep faster.

-Spirits often have the biggest bang for your buck: Just a shot of whiskey, gin, or rum is likely to give you a buzz faster than downing beer or wine.
-They also are the lightest and lowest carbohydrate drinks of the group: A standard shot of whiskey, tequila, vodka, gin, or rum has about 97 calories.
+Spirits often offer the biggest bang for your buck: Just a shot of whiskey, gin, or rum is likely to give you a buzz faster than downing beer or wine.
+They are also the lightest and lowest-carbohydrate drinks of the group: A standard shot of whiskey, tequila, vodka, gin, or rum has about 97 calories.

 Alcohol can cause weight gain in four ways: it stops your body from burning fat, it’s high in kilojoules, it can make you feel hungry, and it can lead to poor food choices.